 Materials and Design

-While these materials have defined modern architecture, the embodied carbon required to produce them is significant.
-Although it’s not always possible to avoid their use entirely, we can reduce their consumption and explore alternatives.
-Below are some thoughts on how we can rethink the use of carbon-heavy materials and consider more sustainable options.
+While these materials have transformed modern architecture, they also carry a significant embodied carbon cost.
+Although it is not always practical to avoid them entirely, there are many opportunities to reduce their use and explore more sustainable alternatives.
+Below are some reflections on how we can thoughtfully reconsider carbon-intensive materials and embrace more environmentally conscious approaches to construction.

 Below we look at a few materials/products we have used and have proved to be remarkably resilient.
 These focus on creating healthy homes in that they are safe non-toxic and sustainably produced.